Sleep Better at Night

 Relax Before Bed

 Most people prefer to lay in bed after eating dinner and this habit makes it difficult for them to sleep.
 It is very important to unwind and give your body some time to relax before going to bed.
 You can read something nice, listen to soothing music or take a warm bath.
-You can also try meditation or sleep meditation.
+You can also try meditation or sleep meditation app.
 Try not to do anything that is stimulating and make your mind more alert.

 Avoid Heavy Meals and Drinks